 I know it might take a while to find out which one is it but it’s not advisable to run the System in Selective Startup all the time.
 Because Selective Startup is not a fix; it’s a troubleshooting step, to find the culprit that’s causing System inconsistency.

-2] Updating Drivers: An outdated Driver can cause the System to crash and go to non-responding at times.
+An outdated driver can cause the System to crash and go to non-responding at times.
 So it’s a good step to keep the device drivers up to date.
 You find the exact model of your device drivers and check the version and driver date you could use the MSINFO32 file.

 Go to Start and under search type in MSINFO32 and Hit Enter.